 I was already so happy with what we had seen on the hike so far.
 And then we reached Lake Oesa and it only got better.

 I liked it much more than Lake O’Hara.
-The colour was unlike any I have seen before, a richness of blues and greens against a landscape that was forbidding and desolate.
-It was mesmerisingly bleak and unbelievably beautiful.
+The color was unlike any I have seen before, a richness of blues and greens against a landscape that was forbidding and desolate.
+It was mesmerizingly bleak and unbelievably beautiful.